Async Batch Processing for High-Volume Invoices

 Deterministic Extraction & Layout Parsing

 Raw vendor PDFs rarely conform to a single layout.
 Implementing PDF Invoice Extraction with Python and pdfplumber provides deterministic text and coordinate mapping, which is critical when extracting line-item charges, tax jurisdictions, and property identifiers.
 By combining coordinate-aware extraction with layout heuristics, automation builders can isolate CAM-relevant expense categories before routing them downstream.
 This approach outperforms naive regex scanning when dealing with multi-column vendor statements, utility bills, and property tax assessments.
-Coordinate-based parsing ensures that line items like HVAC Preventive Maintenance or Common Area Janitorial Services are accurately captured with their corresponding dollar values, tax rates, and service dates, significantly reducing manual review overhead.

 import pdfplumber